michael-silva/ProjectGo2D/README.md

 ## RPG

-- Fix enemy target points
-- Enemies spawn items
+- Chest and Enemies spawn collectable items
-- Chests
+- UI for health and mana bar
 - NPCs and dialog system
 - Inventory
 - XP and Level points distribution